Understanding gastro-oesophageal reflux disease in adults

 - Advise on lifestyle changes tailored to your needs.

-- Arrange referrals for diagnostic tests like endoscopy if necessary.
+- Arrange referrals for diagnostic tests if necessary.

 - Provide ongoing support and monitor your progress without requiring in-person visits.